MoeAS/FYP-How-to-AUB/README.md

  IMPORTANT NOTES:

-  1) change ip_of_db, username, password if any are different in your system
+  1) change ip_of_db, username, password (located in backend/app.py) if any are different in your system
   2) change IP_ADDRESS in frontend/app/config/config.json (same as the ip found in ipconfig)